simonprickett/simonprickett.github.io/_posts/2023-08-10-carbon-intensity-display-with-raspberry-pi-pico-and-pimoroni-gfx-pack.md

 The mechanics of the update are the same for both methods: get new data from the API, redraw the graph.
 That code's all in or called from the `refresh_intensity_display` function, and is explained in the other sections of this article.

 Here, we'll focus on how the button press is detected for a manual update, and how the interval for the automatic update is handled.
-Basically what we need to do is call `refresh_intensity_display` whenever Button "E" is pressed or after so many seconds and update a countdown bar across the bottom of the screen until that period has expired.
+Basically what we need to do is call `refresh_intensity_display` whenever Button "E" is pressed or after so many seconds.
+We'll also update a countdown bar across the bottom of the screen until that period has expired.
 Let's see how that works by looking at the main body of the code...

 Firstly, the number of seconds that needs to pass before the display is automatically updated is defined as a constant: